OSSystems/meta-browser/meta-firefox/README.md

 * system-webp: (off by default)
   Use system libwebp.

-* system-pipewire: (off by default, available from version 139) Use system pipewire.
+* system-pipewire: (off by default)
+  Use system pipewire.

-* system-gbm: (off by default, available from version 139) Use system GBM
+* system-gbm: (off by default)
+  Use system GBM

-* system-libdrm: (off by default, available from version 139) Use system libdrm
+* system-libdrm: (off by default)
+  Use system libdrm

 Source for "magic" commits
 ========================
 While the source tarballs contains *most* of the compile dependencies, unfortunately some are missing, making it impossible to build Firefox without network connection.
-Due to this the Rust crates are downloaded directly (the list of downloaded crates and their version is taken from the `third_party/rust` folder), and some are downloaded from git directly (for the most part these were gathered from the top level `Cargo.toml`).
+Due to this the Rust crates are downloaded directly (the list of downloaded crates, their versions and dependencies are taken from the `third_party/rust` folder), and some are downloaded from git directly (for the most part these were gathered from the top level `Cargo.toml`).

 This section hopefully documents where those magic commit hashes come from.
 (And will also be helpful for me, when I'm trying to figure out where a specific dependency is coming from during updating to new versions).

 In case a dependency is required by multiple sources, and they specify different versions, the latest version is taken into account only.